Tropical Storm Son-Tinh (2018): China

 Total economic loss nationwide were at ¥240 million (US$35.7 million).

 Vietnam

 On July 18, the Vietnamese government ordered all vessels to return to port.

+The strongest sustained wind observed over land in Vietnam due to the impact of the storm was 50 km/h, recorded at a weather station in Quỳnh Lưu.

 In Vietnam, the Thanh Hóa and Nghệ An provinces suffered the most damage, especially with the wake of the storm continuing to generate significant rainfall.
 It caused major flooding in Northern Vietnam and the capital city of Hanoi.
 35 people were killed, more than 5,000 houses, 82,000 hectare of crops, and 17,000 farm animals were either swept away, submerged, or otherwise destroyed.
 The storm has cut off access to several areas in the country and flood water covers several streets in the capital city.
 Economic losses were estimated to be ₫6.615 trillion (US$287 million).

 Laos

 On July 23, a hydroelectric dam under construction in Attapeu Province, south-east Laos, collapsed.
 As of September 25, 40 people were confirmed dead, at least 98 more were missing (and probably as much as 1,100 more people are missing) and 6,600 others were displaced.